STEllAR-GROUP/rostam-docs/ssh/otp.md

 title: Two-Factor Authentication (2FA)
 description: How to setup OTP to enable two-factor authentication (2FA)
 published: true
-date: 2020-03-04T16:11:01.300Z
+date: 2020-03-04T16:11:54.756Z
 tags:
 ---

-# Two-step Authentication
+# Two-Factor Authentication
-Two-step authentication adds extra security by making it harder for someone else to log in to your account, especially if they steal your password.
+Two-factor authentication adds extra security by making it harder for someone else to log in to your account, especially if they steal your password.

 When you enable two-step authentication, when someone attempts to log in to your account with your password, Rostam will also ask for a verification code from an authentication application for proof that it’s really you.

 All LSU services are required to enroll in multi-factor authentication.
 To comply with the enrollment, Rostam cluster enables the two-step authentication by default.
 It is your responsiblity to setup your OTP properly.

-## How do I enable two-step authentication?
+## How do I enable two-factor authentication?

 The best way to in enable 2FA is to use your smart phone and install a third-party code generator app.
 You can also install some of these apps on your desktop.